History and Timeline of the Freedom to Marry in the United States

 November 6, 2012: On Election Day 2012, the freedom to marry triumphs at the ballot in all four states where it is up for a vote: Maine, Maryland, Minnesota, and Washington.
 In Maine, Maryland, and Washington, voters choose to end the exclusion of same-sex couples from marriage.
 In Minnesota, voters reject a hideous anti-gay constitutional amendment that would have permanently limited the freedom to marry in the state.
 President Barack Obama wins reelection, becoming the first president ever to run on a national party platform that fully and explicitly supports marriage for same-sex couples.
 And in a number of other races, pro-marriage legislatures were secured and pro-marriage judicial voices were retained.
 The freedom to marry takes effect in Washington on December 3, in Maine on December 29, and in Maryland on January 1, 2013.

 December 7, 2012: The U.S. Supreme Court announces that it will hear two marriage cases at the federal level - Windsor v.
-United States, which takes on DOMA, and Hollingsworth v.
-Perry, which challenges California's Proposition 8.
-Oral arguments in both cases are scheduled for March 26 (Perry) and March 27 (Windsor).
-The Supreme Court is expected to announce its rulings in June 2013.
+United States, brought by the American Civil Liberties Union to take on DOMA, and Hollingsworth v.
+Perry, brought by the American Foundation for Equal Rights against California's Proposition 8.

 March 18, 2013: A new national poll demonstrates record support for the freedom to marry, with 58% of Americans saying they support marriag efor same-sex couples.